sg-crest A Singapore Government Agency Website

 The court may refer parties for mediation at the FDR Division for most family disputes, including any of the following:

-Alternatively, parties may request mediation at the FDR Division any time during their case.
+Alternatively, parties may request for mediation at the FDR Division any time during their case.
 Parties may also make their request for mediation through their lawyer if they have one.
 The FDR Division will consider the request and fix a mediation, where appropriate.

 Mediation at the Family Dispute Resolution Division